-Scaevola: Growth and Care Guide
+Scaevola Growth and Care Guide

-Introduction to Scaevola
+Introduction to Scaevola (Fan Flower)

 Scaevola, commonly called the Fan Flower, belongs to the Goodeniaceae family and originates from Australia and the Pacific Islands.
 Known for its fan-shaped blooms, Scaevola is a popular choice for hanging baskets, ground cover, and garden borders.
 This plant is loved for its heat and drought tolerance, long blooming period, and resistance to common pests and diseases.
 Whether you’re creatin vibrant container displays or low-maintenance garden beds, Scaevola delivers stunning results.